Clds release - please use this topic for any questions/issues and tips for other users.

 clds - an implementation of Mutable Instrument Clouds for the Percussa SSP.

-note: you will lose presets, as these are now stored in the SSP preset
+note: you will loose presets, as these are now stored in the SSP preset

 1.1.0 internal release only - code cleanup